 Renaming the columns in the result makes their meaning clearer.

-By learning effective SQL and practicing, you’ll be able to interpret tables accurately and write queries that generate optimal solutions.
+By learning effective SQL and practicing, you can interpret tables accurately and write queries that generate optimal solutions.
 Here are a few SQL interview questions requiring the GROUP BY clause to solve.
 You may encounter these in your upcoming interview:

 Note: Students took each exam only once.